RangerMauve/multi-hyperdrive/README.md

 ## Concerns

 - How should extensions be dealt with?
+  - Specify a primary drive
 - Should all events be propogated?
+  - Just events from the primary drive
 - Accessing metadata feeds?
 - Peers?
+  - Just from the primary drive
 - What happens when there's both a file and folder?
+  - Try to error when writing
+  - Error when reading